The G7 POD is a really light and durable portaledge. But more than that, it’s a fully insulated sleeping system too!

 The G7 POD is the new age of big wall climbing.
 It’s a lightweight, durable ledge that thousands of climbers are going to be preordering for their next wall adventure!

-Full disclosure: I, Nic Vissers, work for Grade VII Climbing Equipment.
-That being said, this review consists purely of my personal thoughts and experiences and I was not paid in any way to write this review.
+Full disclosure: This review consists purely of my personal thoughts and experiences and I was not paid in any way to write this review.